lucatume/ppplan/README.md

 <code>sudo</code> authentication might be requested.

 ## Changelog
-0.5.0 - added the possibility to enter durations in minutes, hours,days, weeks and pomodoros 0.4.0 - refactoring and added the clear mode
+0.5.0 - added the possibility to enter durations in minutes, hours,days, weeks and pomodoros and persist options 0.4.0 - refactoring and added the clear mode
 0.3.0 - added the possibility to review previously created lists 0.2.0 - colored the output and refactored the code